OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

     a dataset, the component can be less useful since you can use it only when you need to load and transform that dataset.

 *   Reuse components when possible.
-Kubeflow Pipelines provides [components for common pipeline tasks and for access to cloud services][prebuilt-components].
+OpenDataology Pipelines provides [components for common pipeline tasks and for access to cloud services][prebuilt-components].

 *   Consider what you need to know to debug your pipeline and research the lineage of the models that your pipeline produces.
-Kubeflow Pipelines stores the inputs and outputs of each pipeline step.
+OpenDataology Pipelines stores the inputs and outputs of each pipeline step.
 By interrogating the artifacts produced by a pipeline run, you can better understand the variations in model quality between runs or track down bugs in your